Strawberry Kale Salad Recipe Video – scroll down for recipe

 - 2 teaspoons honey

-- Put kale into a large bowl and sprinkle with salt, lemon juice, and drizzle of oil.
+- Put kale into a large bowl and sprinkle with salt, lemon juice.
 Massage kale with your hands for 2-3 minutes until it has wilted slightly.
+(Baby kale will only need a minute or so.)